runtimeverification/rv-monitor/README.md

 For more options, type `rv-monitor` or `rv-monitor -h`

-Windows
-The script, `rv-monitor.bat` has the following usage:
+On Windows, the script, `rv-monitor.bat` has the following usage:

 	rv-monitor.bat [-v] [-d <target directory>] <specification file or dir>